grafana/alloy/docs/sources/shared/reference/components/otelcol-filter-resource-block.md

 `key`   | `string` | The resource key.                    |         | yes
 `value` | `any`    | The resource value to match against. |         | no

-If `value` is not set, any value will match.
+If `value` isn't set, any value will match.
 The type of `value` could be a number, a string, or a boolean.